Running Windows executables from Linux

 The ability to launch Windows processes from Linux is controlled by 2 different levels of settings:

-• The HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LxssManager\DistributionFlags registry value, which control the settings for all Windows users (setting the lowest significance bit disables interop)
+• The HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LxssManager\DistributionFlags registry value, which controls the settings for all Windows users (setting the lowest significance bit disables interop)

 binfmt interpreters for Windows executables